dikshaadsul27-wq/sql-product-analytics/notes/saas_schema.md

 - Purpose:

 ### 18. subscriptions
-- Grain: a subscription by user and subscription details
+- Grain: a subscription by user/account and subscription details
 - Approx row count: 2,113
 - Purpose: